 Record of Achievement Awards:

 Children can receive a Record of Achievement for just about anything but it must have been outstanding, be it outstanding work, manners or behaviour.
-These are recorded by members of staff in their ‘Record of Achievement’.
-When a child receives 10 Records of Achievement, they are awarded their Bronze certificate.
-A further 10 sees them achieve their Silver award, while another 10 gets them the much coveted Gold award.
-More and more children are reaching the illusive Platinum award each year, so much so that we have now introduced the Diamond award!
+These are recorded by members of staff in their 'Record of Achievement'.
+When a child receives 20 Records of Achievement, they are awarded their Bronze certificate.
+A further 25 sees them achieve their Silver award, while another 30 gets them the much coveted Gold award.

 These awards are given out during our Celebration Assembly each Friday and parents and carers of these children are invited to come along and share in their success.